 As seniors age, natural changes in the body, heart, and blood vessels create an increased risk for cardiovascular problems such as heart attacks and strokes.
-In fact, out of the nearly 86 million Americans diagnosed with cardiovascular complications, an estimated 47 million of them are 60 years of age or older.
+In fact, out of the nearly half of Americans are diagnosed with heart disease, and many of those individuals are 60 years of age or older.
 But with proper care and preventative measures, seniors can help decrease the risk of experiencing a heart attack.
 Here are just a few ways seniors can take control of their health and prevent future heart attacks.

 1. Eat a Heart-Healthy Diet